 While all AEDs are defibrillators, not all defibrillators are AEDs.
 Defibrillator usually refers to a device used in a hospital or by Advance Life Support Responders.
 These defibrillators do not normally work in an automatic or automated way.
 The highly trained users of defibrillators actually perform the heart rhythm analysis and make decisions about the patient’s treatment.

 A person’s heart normally beats in a way that it pumps blood throughout a person’s body.
 Some types of heartbeats (heart rhythms) do not pump blood effectively in a person’s body.
 These heart rhythms are called Cardiac Arrest.
 When a person’s heart is defibrillated by delivering an electric shock to the heart, this usually helps the heart to return to a heartbeat which restores the pumping action of the heart.

 An AED should be used any time person is unresponsive and does not appear to be breathing.
 This means a patient will not typically be moving or speaking.

 Yes, anyone who can follow the instructions provided by the AED can use the device.
 In addition, knowing how to perform CPR is an important part of saving a Cardiac Arrest victim.
 While AEDs can be used by almost anyone, it is preferrable that responders receive some training.

-AEDs recommended and sold by MediQuest have all been approved by Health Canada.
+AEDs recommended and sold by MediQuest have all been licensed by Health Canada.
 Our detailed evaluation of AEDs is performed by our Professional Responders who evaluate and recommend AEDs based on the following: